Online MSN/MBA Dual Degree Programs – Nursing & Business

 - Expected Time to Completion: 36 months

-For admission to the program, applicants are required to apply to the MSN administration program through the School of Nursing and to the MBA program through the College of Business.
+For admission to the program, applicants must apply to the MSN administration program through the School of Nursing and to the MBA program through the College of Business.
 Admission requirements include a bachelor of science in nursing degree from an accredited college or university, a minimum grade point average of 3.0, letters of recommendation, a current resume, proof of a current license to practice professional nursing, satisfactory GMAT scores, and proof of English proficiency for international students.

-translational science, healthcare informatics, leadership in healthcare, organizational behavior, advanced financial management, and accounting for management control.
+The program lays a strong foundation for those pursuing doctoral studies or executive positions in healthcare.
+The curriculum explores translational science, healthcare informatics, leadership in healthcare, organizational behavior, advanced financial management, and accounting for management control.
 Students are trained to demonstrate organizational leadership, manage regulatory issues, and design better healthcare delivery systems.
-Additionally, they also become proficient in using accounting data to make decisions and take up financial management in a company.
+They also become proficient in using accounting data to make decisions and take up financial management in a company.

 - Location: Tyler, Texas